sagiadinos/garlic-launcher/README.md

-# garlic-launcher Open Source Android Launcher for Digital Signage Player-Hardware with [garlic-player](https://garlic-player.com)
+# Garlic-Launcher - Android Launcher for Digital Signage

 The Garlic-Launcher is useful to create digital signage media player on Android-hardware in combination with the [garlic-player](https://garlic-player.com).